-

 (2) An agent or employee of a person engaged in the practice of music therapy.

-(3) A member of a healing arts profession or a person enrolled in a program to become a member of a healing arts profession.
+(3) A member of an integrative therapies profession or a person enrolled in a program to become a member of an integrative therapies profession.

 (4) A spouse of an individual licensed under this Article.